 Talkin' 'Bout Your Valuation

-Let’s say that, as the CEO, you believe your company is worth a $100 million, pre-money valuation.
+Let’s say that, as the CEO, you believe your company is worth a $100 million pre-money valuation.
 This number fits in your long term financial plan for yourself and your team, and you believe that investors should be thrilled to invest $10 million to participate at this valuation.
-Well, the truth is, despite your strongly held beliefs, there’s only so much you can do in establishing a valuation for your company.
+Well, the truth is, despite your strongly held beliefs, there’s only so much you can do to establish a valuation for your company.
 Lots of things come into play:

-The number of funds that are targeting your market and have the amount of money you need available to invest.
+The number of funds targeting your market and the amount of money you need available to invest.

 The size and attractiveness of your market.